-A. There will be a current position description on file in Human Resource Development for each position covered by the Contract.
-This description shall include specified skills needed and training requirements for the position.
+A. There will be a current position description on file in the-Human Resources Development_Department for each position covered by the Contract.
+This description shall include the-primary duties and responsibilities, specified skills and abilities, essential functions, and other position -related information needed and training requirements for the position.

-- B. The College will provide the Union with position descriptions for all employees subject to this Contract.
+- B. Upon request, the College will provide the Union with position descriptions for all employees subject to this Contract.
 The College will provide the Union with such amendments, changes, and additions to position descriptions as they occur. - C. Under normal circumstances, position descriptions given with work assignment forms will not be significantly changed during a given work year.
-Any significant changes in the position descriptions of employee classification covered by this Contract during the course of the year shall necessitate consultation with the Union and the possible negotiation of the salary for that position or classification.
+Any significant changes in to the a position descriptions of employee classification covered by this Contract during the course of the year shall necessitate consultation with the Union and the possible negotiation of the salary for that position or classification prompt a notification to the Union and review of classification.